6 tips for creating effective, inclusive rules for community engagement

-Creating guidelines for your community may feel like a daunting task, but we’ve put together a few tips to make this process more manageable for your team:
+Creating guidelines for your community may feel like a daunting task, but we’ve put together a few tips that will make community management more manageable for your team and ensure a protected, welcoming space for your members.

 When you made the decision to move forward with an online community, you set out to create a dedicated space for your members to connect with one another and collaborate in ways that help you achieve your organization’s mission.
 So, I encourage you to connect the guidelines that you develop with your larger mission to reinforce your goals and purpose.